tsd504/Racing-game/README.md

 # Racing Game - Unity 3D Racing Project

 This is my first attempt at creating a 3D racing game using Unity, built entirely with custom Blender assets I created from scratch.
-I started with zero 3D modeling experience and worked my way up to building a playable racing game with semi-realistic vehicle physics.
+I started with zero 3D modelling experience and worked my way up to building a playable racing game with semi-realistic vehicle physics.

 ## Project Overview